Ryan-Wheeler11/RyanCheatSheet/CheatSheetFinal.md

 ```
 # Abstract Base Classes
 An Abstract Base Class (often referred to as an ABC) is a mechanism used to define "generic classes."
 These classes define a specific public interface (a set of methods) without actually implementing the logic for them.
-Like a strict blueprint, tells subclasses what methods they need without telling them how those methods should work.
+Like a strict blueprint, tells subclasses what methods they need without telling them how those methods should work. **You cannot instantiate an ABC**

-**Why:**
+**Why we use it:**
-* Enforcing interfaces(insures child classes follow a guideline to prevent issues down the line)
+* Enforcing methods on child classes(insures child classes follow a guideline to prevent issues down the line)
 * Polymorphism(Allows the use of different objects the same way) --- Example below